-Description: Completed artwork/s and supporting evidence.
+Description: This is a continuation of the documentation evidence started in module 1.
 Documentation evidence will be collected throughout the course of study and will include the following:

-- evidence of all research activities, such as online visits to gallery sites, library catalogue searches, downloads and image files - an organised collection of gallery brochures, exhibition notes and flyers and individual investigation of artists - · a comprehensive glossary of art terms - class notes and all photocopied material, such as notes on correct referencing procedures and plagiarism protocols.
+- evidence of all research activities, such as online visits to gallery sites, library catalogue searches, downloads and image files - an organised collection of gallery brochures, exhibition notes and flyers and individual investigation of artists - a comprehensive glossary of art terms - artist interviews - class notes and all photocopied material, such as notes on correct referencing procedures and plagiarism protocols.